 Please join the AACA Museum this year in enjoying a celebration of some of the most beautiful and meaningful cultural objects created by America, in one of the world’s premier motor museums.
 This exhibit celebrates and commemorates Indian’s exciting re-entry into the marketplace this year.Indian Nation Display List

 About the AACA Museum

-The Antique Automobile Club of America Museum, a member of the Smithsonian Institution Affiliations Program, displays beautifully restored automobiles, buses and motorcycles in unique life-like scenes representing the 1890s – 1980s in a cross-country journey from New York to San Francisco.
+The AACA Museum, a member of the Smithsonian Institution Affiliations Program, displays beautifully restored automobiles, buses and motorcycles in unique life-like scenes representing the 1890s – 1980s in a cross-country journey from New York to San Francisco.
 This Museum, a 501(c) (3) non-profit organization, is known to be one of the largest automotive museums.
 Special exhibits change several times a year and focus on a variety of eras and types of vehicles.
 The Museum is located just off Route 39, one mile west of Hersheypark Drive in Hershey, Pennsylvania.
 Regular admission $10, seniors age 61 and older $9, juniors age 4-12 $7, children age 3 and under are FREE.
 The Museum is open daily from 9:00 AM to 5:00 PM.
 For further information, please call 717-566-7100 or visit Indian Nation Exhibit Page

 About Indian Motorcycle